 The falcon was standing on the leg well and had adequate talon strength, so it was stabilized and sent to a falcon rehabilitator for long term care before release.

-Some birds are so young it is hard to determine what they are.
+Some birds are so young and tiny it is hard to determine what they are.
 We fix em up anyway!